Unify Your Fintech Stack

 Industry

 If you work in the financial technology space, you need to get acquainted with a powerful change coming to the world of payments: FedNow.
-Developed by the Federal Reserve, FedNow is a new instant payment rail that launched in 2023.
+FedNow launched in July 2023 and is now established payments infrastructure, with 1850 participating financial institutions as of August 2026.
+For fintech teams, the question is no longer whether FedNow matters — it is whether your data layer can support the real-time account verification and balance checks that instant payments require.
 With it comes a transformation in how we move money in the United States.

 Hold Up – What's a Payment Rail?